jnovembre/BSD-QBio/docs/index.md

 You will work on your laptop all day long. **If you don't have a laptop, please contact the course directors immediately**.

-## Installation of R and R packages
+## Installing R and the R packages

 + **Install R.** Go to
 [this page](https://posit.co/download/rstudio-desktop/) and follow